fallen-icarus/cardano-loans/GettingStarted.md

 The Key NFT must be stored with this datum.

 ##### Building the transaction
+You need to set the invalid-hereafter of this transaction to the `$deadlineSlot` variable.

 To see how to build the transaction using a local node, refer [here](scripts/local-node/update-lender-address.sh).

 ## Claiming Expired Collateral

 Claiming expired collateral requires the following steps:
-1. Calculate the invalid-beofre slot number based on the loan's expiration.
-You must add 1 to this slot number.
+1. Calculate the invalid-beofre slot number based on the loan's expiration. *You must add 1 to this slot number.*
 3. Create the required spending script redeemer.
 3. Create the required active beacon script redeemer.
 3. Create the required beacon names to burn.